 Process Evaluation and Other Research Topics

-Navigant will consult with ComEd program leads and plan to conclude the partially completed CY2019 program delivery focused process research in CY2020.
+Navigant will consult with ComEd and PGL/NSG program leads and plan to conclude the partially completed CY2019 program delivery focused process research in CY2020.
 The research was planned to address the following research questions for both program components:

 What are property managers’ and building owners’ perspectives and overall satisfaction with the program?